pakoito/FunctionalAndroidReference/README.md

 * Every parameter in a function must be passed explicitly.
 No globals, no fields.

+* No nullable types outside the UI and service layers.

+* Prefer encapsulating variables in closures rather than fields.
+If using fields, final fields will be mandated whenever possible.

-* Use functional patterns like laziness or higher order functions, instead of classic OOP Gang of Four patterns.
+* Use functional patterns like unions, laziness, or higher order functions, instead of classic OOP Gang of Four patterns.

 ### Fully reactive